 Now that you know all about Harvey Balls, the question you might have is – How can you implement them in your presentation?
 We have written a step-by-step-guide down below for you to follow and create easily –

 Go to the Insert tab in the top menu bar in PowerPoint.
 Click on “Shapes” and select the Oval shape.
 Hold Shift while you draw the circle on your slide.

 Format the circle you created in the Shape Format tab.
 You can choose one of the presets or create a custom Harvey ball by selecting an individual shape fill.

 Once you have finished the circle design, go to the Insert tab again.
 Now, use the Partial circle.
 Draw a partial circle of the same size as the first circle by holding shift and dragging the mouse.
 You also have to format the partial circle.

 Put the partial circle exactly on top of the first circle.
 The partial circle has orange dots, which will allow you to change the “amount of circle” (shade)– you can adjust the ball as you like.

 Hold your left mouse button and slide it over your created circle.
 Then right-click and select “Group” > “Group”.
 This converts your two shapes into one and allows you to move your Harvey ball around as a whole.

 Watch this stepwise video tutorial to get a detailed idea–

 Harvey balls are a great visual tool that you can use in PowerPoint presentations to make your presentation appealing and easy to understand.
-They are commonly used for tracking projects, compare products or services, and even in official reports.
-What makes Harvey’s balls in PowerPoint so easy to understand is their ability to representing qualitative information effectively.
+They are commonly used for tracking projects, comparing products or services, and even in official reports.
+What makes Harvey balls PowerPoint so easy to understand is its ability to represent qualitative information effectively.
 You can also find other uses of this tool in your office, projects, etc.